JeraldAng/PROSDEV-MP-PAWSter-Care-Adoption-Website/README.md

     The admin is responsible for **approving** or **rejecting** all pending adoption requests.
 An **adopted** dog is no longer viewable by other users, but a dog with a pending request is still viewable.

-*COMMENT: Can an admin have several accounts (i.e. many admins) or can there be only one?*

-    As of now, the admin can log in using a pre-made administrator account.
+    The admin can log in using a pre-made administrator account.

 2. User